 - Advise – on the best way of quitting.
 The best way of stopping smoking is with a combination of medication and specialist support.

 - Act – by offering a referral to specialist support and prescribing medication if appropriate.
-Smokers who get expert support are up to 4 times as likely to quit successfully.
+Smokers who get expert support are 3 times as likely to quit successfully.

 A Cochrane review shows that smoking cessation interventions are effective for hospitalised patients regardless of the reason for their admission.

 The quit rates among patients who want to quit and take up a referral to stop smoking services are between 15% and 20%, compared to 3% to 4% among those without a referral.

 The Ottawa model has shown just how effective smoking cessation advice can be when offered to every person admitted to hospital regardless of what they are in for.